The Pad\'e interpolation method applied to additive difference Painlev\'e equations: main results

 where the determinant $\tau_{m,n}$ is given by

-These determinant formulae of the Kummer hypergeometric solutions (\ref{eq:A3solad}) are given in terms of the terminating hypergeometric series ${}_2F_0$.
-A certain $1 \times 1$ determinant formula has been constructed in terms of the non-terminating ${}_1F_1$ (e.g. \cite{KNY17}), and the general determinant formulae have not been given yet in terms of the non-terminating ${}_1F_1$ (or ${}_2F_0$) as far as we know.
+These determinant formulae of the Kummer hypergeometric solutions (\ref{eq:A3solad}) are given in terms of the hypergeometric function ${}_2F_0$.
+A certain $1 \times 1$ determinant formula has been constructed in terms of the hypergeometric function ${}_1F_1$ (e.g. \cite{KNY17}).
+The terminating ${}_1F_1$ can be transformed into the terminating ${}_2F_0$ (see Remark \ref{rem:trans}).